-The Law Offices of Randolph Rice represent car accident injury victims and their families.
+The Rice, Murtha & Psoras represent car accident injury victims and their families.
 Our attorneys pride themselves in working to achieve justice for car accident victims and help them seek compensation for their injuries.
 If you or a loved one was involved in a car crash in Maryland and suffered serious injuries, or if a loved one was killed in a car crash, consider calling our Gaithersburg, MD car accident attorneys today.

 Your hospital bills, lost wages, and pain and suffering may be severe after a car accident, but you may be entitled to financial compensation to cover these damages.
-For help with your case, call the Law Offices of Randolph Rice to schedule a free case consultation.
+For help with your case, call the Rice, Murtha & Psoras to schedule a free case consultation.
 Our attorneys can help you understand what your case might be worth and how to best seek compensation for your injuries.
 To schedule your free legal consultation, call (410) 694-7291 today.

 Suing for Injuries in a Car Crash in Maryland

 If you were involved in a car accident, you may have suffered serious injuries.
 These injuries could lead to expensive medical bills, lost wages, and pain and suffering that entitles you to sue the at-fault driver.
 When you file a lawsuit for car accident injuries, you are entitled to claim any damages that result from the injuries, including these three areas.

 Many car accident injuries are mild and can be treated with first aid.
 This would include minor cuts and scrapes and other simple injuries.
 More severe injuries like whiplash, simple bone fractures, and back injuries are also quite common.